HomeResource CenterFleas On Dogs

 • Adults

 The flea life stages begin when female adult fleas deposit or lay eggs after feeding.
-Even though you may only find one or two adult fleas on your dog at first, within a few days fleas can lay hundreds of eggs.
+Even though you may only find one or two on your dog at first, in a few days an adult female flea can lay hundreds of eggs.

 Flea Eggs